dengking/discrete/docs/Algorithm/Binary-search/wikipedia-Binary-search-algorithm/index.md

 The above procedure only performs *exact* matches, finding the position of a target value.
 However, it is trivial to extend binary search to perform approximate matches because binary search operates on sorted arrays.
 For example, binary search can be used to compute, for a given value, its

-1、rank (the number of smaller elements),
+一、rank (the number of smaller elements),

 > NOTE:
 >